HarveyJ8/HarveyJ8/README.md

 - 👋 Hi, I’m @HarveyJ8
-- 👀 I’m interested in front end development.
+- 👀 I’m interested in PHP development.
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning PHP
-- 💞️ I’m looking to collaborate on any projects that allow me to grow my skills in the front end
+- 💞️ I’m looking to collaborate on any projects that allow me to grow my skills in PHP
 - 📫 How to reach me (harveyjoshua8@gmail.com)

 <!---